allegheny-college-sandbox/cmpsc-100-fall-2019-practical-04/README.md

 ### The finished product

-- [ ] A single file, `MinCoins
+- [ ] A single file, `MinCoins.java` which builds and runs successfully (use `gradle run --args="1.23"` for our test case in this practical)
 - [ ] Implements variables to track: `quarters`, `dimes`, `nickels`, `pennies`, and `totalCoins` (a measure of how many coins are used)
 - [ ] Uses the `+=` and `-=` operators to modify values `totalCoins` and `totalCents` according to how these values increase or decrease over time
+- [ ] Prints the original value as a `double`
-- [ ] Prints the amount of coins on a single line, preceded by descriptive text
+- [ ] Prints the amount of coins necessary on a single line, preceded by descriptive text
 - [ ] Prints the amount of each denomination of coin on a separate line formatted with tab characters so that all of the numbers line up (**hint**: this uses a _control character_:
 ```
 Value:          1.23